Archdiocese of Patna: History

 Pope Benedict XV by a Decree on 10 September 1919 divided the Diocese of Allahabad into two.
 The Diocese of Patna was thus created.
 The Prefecture of Bettiah-Nepal was annexed to the new diocese.
 The Holy See entrusted Patna diocese to American Missouri Province of the Society of Jesus.
 Later, on 13 November 1930, after the division of Missouri Province, Patna diocese was entrusted to the Chicago Province of the Society of Jesus.
 Louis Van Hoeck, a Belgian Jesuit, was ordained the first Bishop of Patna on 6 March 1921.
+Bernard Sullivan SJ became the second Bishop of Patna (1929-1947), Augustine Wildermuth SJ was the third Bishop of Patna (1947-1980) and Benedict Osta SJ was the last bishop before Patna was elevated to an Archdiocese in 1999.

 The Third Order Regular (T.O.R.)
 Franciscan Fathers from Pennsylvania, USA came to Patna diocese to assist the Jesuits in 1938.
 The mission stations of Bhagalpur, Gokhla, Poreyahat and Godda were assigned to them.
-In 1956 Bhagalpur was made a Prefecture and in 1965 it was created a Diocese with Msgr Urban Mc Garry, T.O.R., as its First Bishop.
+In 1956 Bhagalpur was made a Prefecture and in 1965 it was created a Diocese with Msgr Urban McGarry, T.O.R., as its First Bishop.

 The forbidden Kingdom of Nepal was once again open for Fathers in 1951, thanks to the efforts of Fr.
 Marshall D. Moran, S.J.
 Nepal was made an independent ecclesiastical unit in 1984 and Fr.
 Antony Sharma, S.J. was appointed as its First Mission Superior.

-On 28 March 1980, Pope John Paul II, accepted the resignation of Bishop Augustine Wildermuth S.J., and divided the Patna diocese into two units: Patna and Muzzaffarpur.
+On 28 March 1980, Pope John Paul II, accepted the resignation of Bishop Augustine Wildermuth S.J., and divided the Patna diocese into two units: Patna and Muzaffarpur.
 Fr Benedict J Osta S.J., was appointed Bishop of Patna.

+In 1999, Patna was elevated to an Archdiocese and Bishop Benedict J Osta S.J., became the first Archbishop of Patna; on Osta’s retirement in 2007, Bishop William D'Souza SJ became the new Archbishop.
+On 9 December 2020 D’Souza's resignation was accepted by Pope Francis, and auxiliary bishop Sebastian Kallupura was named as his successor.
+Bishop Sebastian Kallupura took on the post of Archbishop of Patna in December 2020.

 The Diocese of Patna comprises in the State of Bihar, the Districts of Patna, Nalanda, Nawadah, Gaya, Aurangabad, Rohtas, Jehanabad, Bhojpur, Bhabhua, Buxar and part of Munger.